nalexus/OneRIDE/README.md

 # OneRIDE:
 We propose a novel type of intrinsic reward based on RIDE and NoveID.
 All results plotted in diploma are in folder results_for_plots.

-## Citation
-If you use this code in your own work, please cite our paper:

 ## Installation

 ```